NewsMissoula County

 “I appreciate the traffic studies.
 I really appreciate all the time and effort that went into that.
 But we have three children that were hit in one school year and I don't need any more traffic studies personally.
 We don't have that at other elementary schools in Missoula, but we have it here at Lowell.
 So I think for me, I will be voting for the 15 miles per hour,” said Missoula City Council member Jennifer Savage.

 “This is gonna be a shade of gray here.
 What does present mean?
-Does it need to be within the actual block that the moving violation is in or is it within line of sight?
+Does it need to be within the actual block that the moving violation is in, or is it within line of sight?
 What is a child?
 Is it gonna be, it's pretty obvious when it's a little second grader, but 15, 16, 17, 18?
 At what point are we gonna make that call?” said Colyer.

-Council ultimately voted to have the 15-mile-per-hour speed limit enforced between 6 a.m. and 11 p.m., the same as city park hours.
+Council members ultimately voted to have the 15-mile-per-hour speed limit enforced between 6 a.m. and 11 p.m., the same as city park hours.